-Do crested gecko bite and does it hurt?
-Crested geckos are animals that generally won’t resort to biting unless they feel threatened.
+Crested geckos usually don’t bite unless they feel threatened.
 A crested gecko has a lot of teeth, but they’re tiny and will rarely cause the skin to break.
-The crested gecko bite can be compared to a fish bite that feels weird but doesn’t hurt or cause bleeding.
+The crested gecko bite can be compared to a fish bite that feels weird but doesn’t hurt and seldom causes bleeding.

 Crested geckos are really friendly and docile pets.
 They will make noises and sometimes bark to warn others.
 Biting is a defensive mechanism – just like a tail loss – and will be one of the last resorts for your gecko.